 How Long Does Mediation Take in California?

 There is no set time frame for mediation to be completed in California.
 The specifics of your mediation depend on the willingness of each party to contribute and how complex your case is.
 In many cases, mediation can be expected to last anywhere from two to four months.
-If you need assistance with mediating a divorce, get in touch with us at Khalaf Law Group today.
+If you need assistance with mediating a divorce, get in touch with a Pasadena divorce attorney at Khalaf Law Group today.